 The Dichotomy of Leadership is a good reminder that a leader can sometimes ill-afford being vulnerable (also read: Vulnerability is Not Power).

-However, some of the content here is great.
+However, once you move past shoes, some of the content here is great.

 Particularly, I enjoyed the passages on aggression and the personal stories on working with weak bosses as I could relate there.